-Imperative tense is used in French to give instructions, order, interdiction, advice, to invite or wish something.
+Imperative tense or mood is used in French to give instructions, order, interdiction, advice, to invite or wish something.
 It is used in daily conversation and it is very useful for you.

 Instruction: Prenez vos livres ! => Take your books !